tadeumelembe/freelancer-client/README.md

 # Freelancing Platform

-This is an ongoing project to make a freelancing platform
+This is an ongoing project to build a freelancing platform